The MTD Deadline For 6 April 2026 is Almost Here.Get Prepared Today For Free!

 • Your work patterns

 Physical location matters, but it's your tax residence status that determines your obligations.
-If you're non-resident and receive UK rental income, you'll typically fall within the Non-Resident Landlord Scheme.
+If you're non-resident and receive UK rental income, you'll typically fall within the Non-Resident Landlord Scheme alongside MTD for overseas landlords.

 Find out if you need to comply for HMRC digital tax: MTD Checker

 Here's where it gets specific.
-MTD for Overseas Landlords applies based on your gross qualifying income, the full amount of income received before any deductions.
+Making Tax Digital thresholds for Overseas Landlords applies based on your gross qualifying income, the full amount of income received before any deductions.

 Remember: The qualifying income only counts property rental income and self-employed income.
 It explicitly excludes other sources of income like pension, employment income and so on.